-As of September 30, 2022, we have not recorded any significant valuation allowance adjustments based on the information and evidence available at the time.
-However, if there are unfavorable changes to actual operating results or to projections of future income, we may determine that it is more likely than not that such deferred tax assets may not be realizable.
+As of March 31, 2023, we have not recorded any significant valuation allowance adjustments based on the information and evidence available at the time.
+However, if there are unfavorable changes to actual operating results or to projections of future income, we may determine that it is more likely than not that such deferred tax assets may not be realizable and record a material non-cash income tax charge.